PrathameshDeshpande/PrathameshDeshpande/README.md

 <hr/>

 # <div align="center" >:point_down::point_down:GET TO KNOW ME-</div><p ><img align="right" width="220" height="250" src="https://github.com/PrathameshDeshpande/PrathameshDeshpande/blob/master/200w.webp"></p>
-**:star2::star2:I'm A Sophomore at SRMIST,KTR Studing Computer Science And Engineering.
-I'm Very Passionate and Motivated towards Learning AI & ML and Implementing Them To Solve Real World Problems.I love the Technical Aspect Of How We Can Use Data and Process It,Manipulate It To Predict Stock Prices,Sentiments,Image Processing,Cyber Security,Medical Applications And Further,The Scopes is Endless.I Mainly Code In Java And Python And Love Solving Tricky Problems.I love Reading and Learning about New Algorithms and Techniques which are been Implemented in Machine Leaning.I Am Also An Active Kaggle User Whose Repo You May Find In Repositories Section So Check That Out Too.:star2::star2:**
+**:star2::star2:I'm a Pre-Final year student at SRMIST,KTR Studying Computer Science And Engineering.
+I'm very curious about Learning AI & ML and Implementing them To solve seral-world problems.
+I love the core aspect of how we can use data and manipulate it to do the impossible.
+I mainly code in C++, Java And Python And love solving tricky problems.
+I love reading and learning about new advances in the field of Machine Learning.:star2::star2:**

 <p>
   <br />